zmwangx/pyonedrive/README.rst

   ``client_secret`` are present in the config file before running ``onedrive-auth``.

-* The package is being developed, so API is subject to change; CLI should be relatively stable.
+* This package is yet to reach stable (or even beta), so the API is subject to compatibility-breaking changes.
+I won't break it without a good reason, though.

+  CLI, on the other hand, should be mostly backward-compatible.
+There could be additions, and subtle behaviors in edge cases might be tweaked.

 Best practices
 --------------

-* For whatever reason, the OneDrive resumable upload API responds slow or drops connection altogether quite often.
-Therefore, I have set a default timeout of 15 seconds for each 10 MB chunk (add one second for each concurrent job).
+* For whatever reason, the OneDrive resumable upload API responds slow or drops connection altogether fairly often.
+Therefore, I have set a default base timeout of 15 seconds for each 10 MB chunk (add one second for each concurrent job).
 One may need to tweak the ``timeout`` parameter based on network condition to get best results.
+For CLI use, see the ``--base-segment-timeout`` option of ``onedrive-upload``.

-* There are two modes of upload: streaming (each chunk) or not.
-The streaming mode uses less memory but is much more likely to hang (not forever since we have timeouts set in place) and generally slower.
+* There are two modes of upload: streaming (which doesn't load full chunks into memory) or not.
+The streaming mode uses less memory but is much more likely to hang (not forever since we have timeouts set in place) and generally slower, for whatever reason.

   From my limited testing, a streaming worker uses ~15MB of memory, while a non-streaming one uses ~30MB at first and may grow to ~45MB for large files (maybe I have some hidden memory unreleased?).
 A streaming worker can be up to 30% slower (with timeouts accounted).

-  Therefore, one should use nonstreaming workers (default) when there are only a few jobs, and streaming workers (specifying the ``-s, --streaming-upload`` option) if there are a great number of concurrent jobs.
+  Therefore, one should use nonstreaming workers (default) when the worker count is relatively low (what counts as low depends on your expectation of memory usage), and streaming workers (with the ``-s, --streaming-upload`` option) only if there are a great number of concurrent jobs.

 Known issues
 ------------